burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 const auto& p_ref = ii;
 const volatile auto* p_iii = &ii;
 ```
 The *volatile* is a type qualifier that denotes that that type can alter its value not due to C++ language, but for other system reasons.
 Thus C++ implementation should be careful with optimization access for that variable through registers.

-In C++ the usage of `volatile` does not imply a memory fence, so be careful with creating multithreaded code and use memory fences appropriately when you need to reconstruct sequence memory consistency garantees in multithreaded applications.
+> In C++ the usage of `volatile` does not imply a `memory fence`, so be very careful with creating multithreaded code and you should use memory fences appropriately when you need to reconstruct sequence memory consistency guarantees in multithreaded applications.
+The memory fence (or memory barrier) means that memory operations started to be issued before the barrier are guaranteed to be performed before operations after the barrier.

 The close-by conception for [auto](https://en.cppreference.com/w/cpp/language/auto) is [decltype](https://en.cppreference.com/w/cpp/language/decltype).
 It provides the ability to derive the type of expression without evaluating it.